-Are you thinking about becoming a Gastroenterologist?
-Here’s everything you need to know about the field, including a step-by-step guide on how to become a Gastroenterologist.
+Are you thinking about becoming a gastroenterologist?
+Here’s everything you need to know, including a step-by-step guide on how to become a gastroenterologist.

-When it comes to choosing a medical specialty, it is essential to inform yourself about multiple fields before making a final decision.
-If the digestive system is a particular area of interest for you, you may consider a residency in gastroenterology.
+When choosing a medical specialty, it’s essential to learn about multiple fields before deciding.
+If you find the digestive system particularly interesting, you may consider a residency in gastroenterology.

 The American College of Gastroenterology defines a gastroenterologist as a “physician with dedicated training in management of diseases of the gastrointestinal tract and liver.”
-In this article, we’ll cover how to become a gastroenterologist, how many years it takes to become a gastroenterologist, and more.
+We’ll cover how to become a gastroenterologist, how many years it takes to become one, and more.